Complex Saddles of Charged-AdS Gravitational partition function: Charged AdS Schwarzschild black hole

 \subsubsection{Extremal case - $\Phi =\Phi_{\rm max}$}

 For the extremal case, one finds the saddle solutions are the thermal AdS saddle (now with the degeneracy factor of $d-2$, as one of the black hole saddles coincides with thermal ads) and a black hole saddle with horizon at $r_{+} = 4\pi l^2/(d\beta)$ which exists for all temperatures ($0<\beta<\infty$).
 Since saddles are real, they lie on the Stokes ray, and as before, one can complexify $G$ and proceed with PL analysis (see fig. \ref{fig:PL_cs5}).
+We find that both the saddles contribute to the partition function for either sign of $G$ - rotation.